-By putting high-performing keywords into unique ad groups configured for exact match, phrase match, and modified broad match (not standard broad match — it’s too broad), you’ll confine your audience to users who match the search terms you’re paying for.
+We usually recommend unique ad groups for high-performing keywords configured for exact match, phrase match, and modified broad match (not standard broad match — it’s too broad).
+This way you’ll confine your audience to users who match the search terms you’re paying for.

 SKAGs can drive growth across a variety of PPC performance metrics, including click-through rates, quality scores, and most importantly, revenue.

 If the name didn’t give it away already, Single Product Ad Groups (SPAGs) are basically SKAGs for the Google Shopping ad network.